Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 LA MARTINIERE COLLEGE

-However, originally this place was meant to be the summer place of Claude Martin but was converted into a school as per his last wish after he died early.
+However, originally, this place was meant to be Claude Martin’s summer home, but after he died early, it was converted into a school as per his last wish.

 Timings: Visit during school hours, Sunday closed